CHAMPAIGN, Ill., Oct. 27, 2015 (GLOBE NEWSWIRE) -- (Nasdaq:BUSE)

 Message from our President & CEO

-Significant progress from the third quarter of 2013:
+Significant progress made from the quarter ended September 30, 2014:

 1Tangible Common Equity, a non-GAAP metric, is defined as common equity less tax-effected goodwill and intangibles at the end of the reporting period.
 Tangible assets, a non-GAAP metric, is defined as total assets less tax-effected goodwill and intangibles at the end of the reporting period.

-Operating Performance: The Company continues to prioritize strengthening its balance sheet, diversifying revenue streams and developing appropriate platforms to sustain profitable organic growth.
-An active business outreach across the Company's footprint continues to support ongoing business expansion, while further improvement in operating expenses reflects the important focus on cost control and productivity.
+Operating Performance: The Company continues to prioritize strengthening its balance sheet, diversifying revenue streams and developing appropriate platforms to sustain profitable growth.
+An active business outreach across the Company’s footprint continues to support ongoing business expansion.
 Specific areas of operating performance are detailed as follows:

-- Data processing expense in the third quarter of 2014 decreased to $2.6 million compared to $2.7 million in the second quarter of 2014 and is consistent with the third quarter of 2013.
-Data processing expense totaled $8.1 million for the first nine months of 2014, compared to $7.8 million for the same period of 2013.
+- Data processing expense in the third quarter of 2015 decreased to $3.1 million compared to $3.2 million in the second quarter of 2015, but increased from $2.6 million in the third quarter of 2014.
+Data processing expense totaled $9.8 million for the first nine months of 2015, compared to $8.1 million for the same period of 2014.
+The increase was primarily due to non-recurring software conversion expenses related to the acquisition of Herget.
 As the Company manages data processing expense, it continues to enhance its mobile and internet banking services and prioritize strategies to mitigate the risk from cybercriminals through the use of new technology, industry best practices and customer education.
 A portion of the increase in data processing expense was also related to supporting new sources of revenue growth at FirsTech.

 Overview and Strategy: